cg-gdsc/FAQ/Readme.md

 - What a few minutes.
 The instance is currently starting or stopping.
 After around 5-10 min, you should be able to either use it or start it again.
 - Please check the resources tab in the left pane of Sagemaker Studio for more information of your current instances.
 - If you see the instance there, please make sure to select the kernel image first and afterwards the instance, if necessary.

+## When opening a Tutorial, the Sagemaker studio seems to be stuck in the state "Starting notebook kernel..."

+- The image that we use is very big, it therefore can take some time to load.
+If it wasn't loaded after 10 minute, try to refresh your browser.
+- If it still loads, try to shut down all running apps / instances (Shown in [Tutorial 1](https://github.com/gdsc5/Tutorial1_Setting_up_AWS)) and start the notebook again.